Automatic Mutual Recognition

 Check this web page regularly for updates on the availability of AMR for your state.

-Victorian practitioners who wish to practice in another state or territory under AMR should contact the relevant interstate regulator to check if AMR has commenced in that jurisdiction.
+Victorian practitioners who wish to practice in another state or territory under AMR should contact the relevant interstate regulator to check if AMR has commenced in that jurisdiction, and to confirm which activities are permitted to be undertaken under AMR

 Existing Mutual Recognition Scheme

 AMR does not replace registration with the VBA via mutual recognition.
+AMR is a new alternative to the existing Mutual Recognition scheme.
 More information about mutual recognition and how to apply can be found on the Mutual recognition for builders webpage.

 Occupations exempt from ADR in Victoria